Quantitative Biomedical Inference (QuBIc)

 Examples of projects we are working on include (more details can be found using the links on the right):

 - Quantification of perfusion using Arterial Spin Labelling MRI.

 - Measurement of vascular territories using Vessel Encoded ASL MRI.

 - Measurement of microvascular haemodynamics using Dynamic Susceptibility Contrast MRI.

-- pH imaging in Stroke using Amide Proton Transfer MRI.
+- pH imaging in Stroke and tumours using Chemical Exchange Saturation Transfer MRI methods such as Amide Proton Transfer.

 We welcome students who want to join the group to complete their DPhil (PhD) either directly or through the Oxford-Nottingham Centre for Doctoral Training in Biomedical Imaging.
 If you want to join the group directly you should apply through the Department of Engineering Science for a DPhil, you can use the application form to indicate the area(s) you would like to work in.
 Informal enquiries about joining the group and possible project areas can be sent to Prof. Michael Chappell, but have a look at the areas on the right first as these are a good indication of what we work on.